 Wishing for the "Nonviolent Disappearance of the White Race"

 When Hayden's and Jane Fonda's son, actor Troy Garity, married actress Simone Bent in 2007, Hayden made a few public remarks regarding the couple's union.
 Among other things, he happily stated that his son's decision to marry a black woman was “another step in a long-term goal of mine: the peaceful, nonviolent disappearance of the white race.”

 Progressives For Obama

-In 2008 Hayden was an organizer of Progressives For Obama (now known as Progressive America Rising), along with Carl Davidson, Barbara Ehrenreich, Bill Fletcher Jr. (a Democratic Socialists of America member who also co-founded the Black Radical Congress), and Danny Glover.
+In 2008 Hayden was a founder and organizer of Progressives For Obama (now known as Progressive America Rising), along with Carl Davidson, Barbara Ehrenreich, Bill Fletcher Jr. (a Democratic Socialists of America member who also co-founded the Black Radical Congress), and Danny Glover.

-An ardent environmentalist, Hayden in the past has joined with such eco-activist groups as the Earth Island Institute, and the Rainforest Action Network in endorsing legislation to ban all logging in old-growth forests.
+An ardent environmentalist, Hayden at various times joined with such eco-activist groups as the Earth Island Institute, and the Rainforest Action Network in endorsing legislation to ban all logging in old-growth forests.